Harrah's Lake Tahoe: History

 The hotel was expanded in 1976 with 290 additional rooms.

 In April 1980, serial killers Gerald and Charlene Gallego stayed at the hotel just one day after murdering their fifth and sixth victims.
 At Gerald's 1984 trial, his defense attempted to use this information to provide him with an alibi.

 The hotel and casino were damaged on August 27, 1980, when a bomb planted by terrorist and extortionist John Birges across the street in Harveys Lake Tahoe exploded, destroying the neighboring casino.
 Harrah's, which was connected to Harvey's via a tunnel, suffered damage from the explosion, mostly from shattered windows.
 No one was injured in the explosion and both casinos were empty when the bomb detonated.

 Portions of the Bette Midler film Jinxed! were shot on location at Harrah's in the summer of 1981 for the summer 1982 release of the film.
 Other locations used in the film were Harrah's in Reno, and the Harrah's Auto Museum, also in Reno.

 In response to their growing Broadway-style production, the hotel and casino installed a temporary $4,000 stage floor in 1992 to showcase tapdancing.

 In 2000, a $26 million renovation was done to update the casino, hotel rooms and restaurants on the 18th floor including the Forest Buffet and Friday's Station.

 On December 3, 2005, a shootout occurred in a private booth near the casino floor.
 One person was killed and two Douglas County Sheriff's Deputies were injured.

 Caesars Entertainment began a major effort to remodel and revitalize Harrah's Lake Tahoe beginning in 2005; they remodeled floors 12 to 15 of the hotel and remade the rooms in mini suites with large couches, dry bars and brand new décor and furniture.
 The remodel was completed in mid-2006.
 Following the hotel remodel, Caesars completely remodeled the hotel's lobby and added a food court and luxury diamond outlet signature to Caesars called Park Place Jewelers in 2007.
 In 2008, Caesars added an upscale, luxury Chinese/Cantonese restaurant called Gi Fu Loh.

+In July of 2006, the hotel's penthouse was allegedly the site of a rendezvous between Donald Trump and Stormy Daniels, which led to the Stormy Daniels–Donald Trump scandal.
+The reported encounter happened during that year's American Century Championship celebrity golf tournament held at the nearby Edgewood Tahoe Resort.

 On October 6, 2017, ownership of the property was transferred to Vici Properties as part of a corporate spin-off, and it was leased back to Caesars Entertainment.

 There is access to Harveys via an underground pathway that features an arcade and live acts at Sammy Hagar's CaboWabo.